jessicarush/git-notes/README.md

 1. Use `git rebase -i HEAD~n` command to display a list of the last *n* commits in your default text editor.
 2. For each commit message you want to edit, change the word *pick* to *reword* then save and close the file.
 3. This will then open each commit message file for you to edit and save.
-4. When it's all done, force push the amended commits with `git-push --force`
+4. When it's all done, force push the amended commits with `git push --force`

 Be aware that amending the commit message will result in a new commit with a new ID.
 For more information see [Github's article](https://help.github.com/articles/changing-a-commit-message/.)